karunakar1308/devops-interview-prep/panel-member-insights.md

 ---

-**Remember**: This DevOps Lead has 25+ years at Humana, built critical enterprise platforms, and is leading major security and platform transformations.
+**Remember**: This DevOps Lead has 25+ years at , built critical enterprise platforms, and is leading major security and platform transformations.
 Show genuine interest in their work, ask thoughtful questions, and demonstrate how your skills align with their vision for the platform's future.

 ---